Student Note Contest

 2. a cover letter containing:

 an explanation of the contribution that your article or thesis makes to the field of international law.

-Do not include your name or any other identifying information, such as your school or an acknowledgement of helpful professors, in your cover letter.
+Do not include your name or any other identifying information, such as your school or an acknowledgment of helpful professors, in your cover letter.

 3. the article or thesis itself, which must be formatted as a double-spaced Word document and should be, at a maximum, 20,000 words (including footnotes).
 To preserve anonymity, the Student Notes themselves should contain no identifying information.